HYSTERICAL

 — Cheryl Strayed

-HYSTERICAL is a memoir of a voice, about how a woman’s voice develops (or doesn’t) in a culture where men talk and women shut up.
-This expectation of a woman’s silence made me sick.
+HYSTERICAL is a memoir of a voice and of a crazy psycho bitch.
+It’s about how a woman’s voice develops (or doesn’t) in a culture where scientists are still searching for the cure for a woman’s mouth—

 Not to be dramatic but between 2016 and 2018 I saw over twenty medical professionals for a variety of mysterious ailments.
 I had what millions of American women had: pain that didn’t make sense to doctors, a body that didn’t make sense to science, a psyche that didn’t make sense to mankind, and a voice that dogs could hear but people couldn't.